ahmedmfz/Abou_Naja_Expense/README.md

 - **OpenAPI** annotations on CRUD endpoints for auto docs.
 - **Pagination** to limit results and avoid timeouts or oversized responses, improving overall performance.
 - **An `ApiResponseHelper` is used to unify all backend API responses** (success and error) into a consistent JSON shape across the application.
+- **All API FormRequests extend an abstract `BaseApiRequest`** that overrides Laravel’s default validation response shape for consistency across endpoints.

 ## API Overview